rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

 Open the start scene it has a basic cannon setup press **w** and **s** keys to move in up or down.

-First let's create a simple rigidbody we will use it as our projectile object, we will give it an initial velocity when we launch it, in turn it will move in direction of velocity, after launch the only force on it will be acceleration due to gravity.
+First let's create a simple rigidbody we will use it as our projectile object, if we give this projectile an initial velocity, then it will move in direction of velocity, after launch the only force on it will be acceleration due to gravity.

 We know that
 1. velocity is rate of change of position over time